Roman Šmucler: Medical career

 Following his graduation in 1992, he started working at the Clinic of Stomatology at the First Faculty of Medicine and the General University Hospital in Prague, where he works today.
 He is also the current chief physician of the Center for Medical Photonics where he lectures in English.

 In 1995 he passed the first postgraduate examination and in 2002 the second postgraduate examination in Stomatology.
 In 2002, he also obtained a Candidate of Sciences degree (CSc.).
 He qualified in the First Faculty of Medicine at Charles University in Prague in the field of Stomatology by presenting his thesis entitled The Therapeutic Use of Laser in Orofacial Oncology.
-He became an Associate Professor on 1 February 2010.
+He became an associate professor on 1 February 2010.

 He has also been working at the Faculty of Medicine, Plzeň, where he researches the possibilities of treatment of oncological diseases with lasers.

 He cooperates with the New York University College of Dentistry, and works at the Institute of Oncology and Rehabilitation Na Pleši.

 He has participated in research fellowship programs in: Boston, Paris, Uppsala, Seoul, New York City and Vienna.
 He is a member of a range of Czech and international expert associations, where he also holds various positions.
 These include: SPIE, the American Society for Laser Medicine & Surgery (ASLMS), the American Academy of Implant Dentistry (AAID), the American Academy of Cosmetic Dentistry (AACD), ELA, and ESAD.
 The chief focus of his research is the application of lasers.
 Among other things, since 1996 he has been working on the committee of the Czech Medical Laspi Association with the Czech Medical Association of J.E.
 Purkyně, where he formerly held the position of secretary for science.
 He has been a chair for this organization since 2013.
 The name was changed to the Czech Medical Laspi Association so that it could further develop the new field of aesthetic medicine.
 He also engages in research in the fields of dental implants and dentoalveolar surgery.
 To date he has published 60 original and synoptic scientific papers.
 He has co-authored five research projects, mentors postgraduate students, and is dedicated to the popularization of science.
 He has written 112 articles and co-authored monographs, as well as television and radio programs requiring his expertise.
 He has delivered 152 lectures, 59 of which were given abroad.
 In 2016 he became a member of the scientific board the IMCAS Academy (which deals with the interface of plastic surgery and dermatology), in Paris.

+2023 - Harvard Medical School "Leading Digital Transformation in Health Care" course.